 He is accused of criminal breach of trust and money laundering in relation to funds belonging to the former 1MDB subsidiary.

 Attorney-general Tommy Thomas will be leading the team of 12 prosecutors, while Najib's defence team consists of 11 members, led by Muhammad Shafee Abdullah.

 Today's hearing will be presided over by Justice Mohd Nazlan Mohd Ghazali.

 In addition, three lawyers will be holding a watching brief: AG Kalidas and Rajsurian Pillay for the Bar Council, and Revin Kumar for Najib's wife Rosmah Mansor.

 Malaysiakini brings you live reports below.

 7.15pm - Thank you for following our live report today.

 Reporting by Hariz Mohd, Wong Kai Hui and Fion Yap.
-Social media updates by Andrew Ong and Ewe Ling Yenn.
+Social media updates by Andrew Ong and Ewe Linq Yenn.
 Photographs by Azneal Ishak.

 If you like what we do, support independent media by joining our subscription programme for as low as RM0.55 a day.
 Details here.

 It is Najib’s right to clarify charges, says defence counsel